nectar-cookbooks/daris/README.md

 installer cache directory.
 However, there is a slight snag.
 The build scripts create the components with different names to the ones used on the download site.
 (This is arguably a good thing ...).
-So, if you want to use the downloadables, you need to set these attrubutes:
+So, if you want to use the downloadables, you need to set these attributes:

 * `node['daris']['release']` - This must be set to "latest".
 * `node['daris']['use_local_daris_builds']` - This must be "true".

-In addition, you need to set the following:
+The following attributes also apply:

 * `node['daris']['nigtk_repo']` - The url of the NIGTK git repository.
 * `node['daris']['nigtk_branch']` -The NIGTK branch to use; defaults to "master".